What do I do first for SEO?

 Title Tags, Meta Descriptions, Google, Keywords, Oh my!

 What do I do first for SEO?
-Let me break it down for you real quick and easy.
+Let me break it down for you really quickly and easily.
 SEO is Search Engine Optimization.
 It means you making it easier for the Search Engine, Google, to read the content on your website.

 Why does it matter if your website is easy for Google to read?
 Well, if it’s easy to read and understand, you have a better chance of ranking higher, and when you rank higher, you normally get more traffic to your site.

 There are a few core things you should do for every page.
-There are a few technical things you can do once you've mastered the initial steps in this plan.
+You can do a few technical things once you've mastered the initial steps in this plan.
 I'll explain more at the end.

-We’re going to keep this simple and straightforward.
-We’ll call this the Easy SEO Plan.
+We’re going to keep this simple.
+We’ll call this the Easy Step-by-Step SEO Strategy Plan

-What to do first for your Easy SEO Plan
+What to do first to create your SEO Strategy Step-by-Step

+Use different keywords on each page.
+Choose one main SEO keyword for the page you're going to do SEO on.
 Don’t use the same keyword everywhere, or you’ll hurt your ranking chances.
 Google will only show two results for the same website in the search results.
-If you use the same word on 10 pages, all 10 won’t show up in the results, only two will, and now eight other pages won’t rank.
+If you use the same word on 10 pages, all 10 won’t show up in the results; only two will, and now eight other pages won’t rank.

-Use that one important keyword in your Title Tag, Meta Description, Image File Name, and body copy.
+Step Two - Use that one SEO keyword in your Title Tag, Meta Description, Image File Name, and body copy.

-Follow best practices for your Title Tags and Meta Descriptions.
+Step Three - Follow SEO best practices for your title tags and meta descriptions.

-Current best practices are a max of 60 characters for your Title Tag and a max of 160 characters for your Meta Description.
+Current best practices are a maximum of 60 characters for your title tag and a maximum of 160 characters for your meta description.
 You’ll want to include your most important keyword in your Title Tag and Meta Description.

 Use dashes between words because Google can understand dashes (-) and reads them as spaces.